 A premium removals service will include a packing service as well as transport.

 The company will pack everything you own up, transport it, and unpack it for you in your new home.

 This table shows the average removal cost per size of house, plus the packing cost and total cost.
 It’s based on a moving distance of up to 25 miles.

 |2||From £600||From £300||From £900|

 Do removals cost more if you’re moving a long way away?

-It's worth looking around to see which would work out best for you.
+It's worth shopping around to see which company would work best for you.

 Here are some examples of removal costs for moving from city to city across the UK.
-They are for a basic package, rather than one that includes packing.
+These figures are for a basic service, rather than one that includes packing.